24.10.2025

 Can I withdraw cash from a credit card?

-What type of spending is a debit card suitable for?
+What sort of spending is a debit card suited for?

-A debit card is suitable for daily spending that does not involve loans or debt, as it only uses the money available in your account.
+A debit card is suited for spending that does not involve loans or debt; since it only spends money that is available in your account.

 Does a credit card affect my credit score?